-All undergraduate students at the UCO who successfully complete a degree will be able to:
+All undergraduate students at the University of Central Oklahoma who successfully complete an undergraduate degree will be able to:

 GENERAL EDUCATION STUDENT LEARNING OUTCOMES ARE CURRENTLY BEING REVISED (PLEASE CHECK BACK LATER)